marneymallory/4-23/README.md

 ## Description

-This is a template repo for SHOCKING and AWESOME static web development.

 Includes webpack, jest, and eslint preconfigured.
 Just get to work!

 ## Setup/Installation Requirements

 #### First Things First

-- Clone this repo: `$ git clone https://github.com/jeremybanka/ssaa`
+- Clone this repo: `$ git clone https://github.com/marneymallory/4-23`
 - Get things installed: `$ npm i`
 - Get things built: `$ npm run start`
 - This should prompt your browser to open the project on 8080.
 It's actually pointed at the dist folder, and will update live.